 Eventually, the cracks in the “miracles everywhere!” image started to show.
 At some point, I came to realise that the biggest healings, the most remarkable events, were ones that happened in far away places, in circumstances that were never or rarely corroborated.
 I heard from visiting preachers about how they’d raised a dead person to life in Africa or Siberia.
 I heard stories about big healings; people being cured of total deafness or total blindness or getting up and walking.
 But these things never seemed to happen close to home.
 As terrible as it was, as bad as I feel about writing this, and as much as we prayed for a different outcome, everyone who was terminally ill at our church just, well… passed away.
 Apparently we in the developed world don’t have enough faith to see them healed (unless we wanted to say that “Well, the Lord answered us and they got their healing – in Heaven!” which is obviously moving the goalposts significantly and pretending that the one outcome we were praying against was actually an answer to that prayer.
 And believe it or not some of us did actually say that).
 Yes, unlike the poor and virtuous in other countries, we weren’t desperate enough to have true faith.
 Or so the narrative went.

 I remember a moment when one large crack started to appear, when I went with my church to a multi-church conference in a large arena.
 At one point, people who needed physical healing were asked to come forward, and we all prayed for them together.
 As I stood up in the stands, I looked down at the people who had come forward.
 There were lots of people, but what caught my eye the most was a man in a wheelchair.
-Not just the standard, wheel-you-out-of-hospital-to-the-car wheelchair, but an electric thing with a headrest.
+Not just the basic, wheel-you-out-of-hospital-to-the-car wheelchair, but an electric thing with a headrest.
+It looked like something you’d only need if you were not only paraplegic but also suffered from significantly impaired upper body movement.
 Throughout the praying I kept my eyes trained on him.

 Of course, he didn’t get up and walk, and even as people queued up at the side of the stage to testify how God had healed their lower back pain, or slight hearing problem, or creaky wrist, he sat there motionless.
-I wondered: How must it feel for him to sit there, knowing that God could heal him at any time, and yet God doesn’t do it?
+I wondered: How must it feel for him to sit there, knowing that God could heal him at any time, and yet this all-loving, all-powerful God, doesn’t do it?

 That event was one of many that left me with a question in the back of my mind.
 Why did God only heal the “easy” problems, when so many of us really did believe that he could heal the hard ones?
 Was it really just a lack of faith?
 Was it really our fault?
 It was clear that the visiting preachers who claimed to have raised the dead and so on in other countries had enough faith to see those kinds of miracles – so even if the congregation in the developed world lacked faith, why were the visiting preachers also hamstrung?

 The most useful thing to the church about creating the impression of constant miracles, was the effect it had in stifling any reasonable doubts about Christianity.
 I live in an area with many vibrant churches that seem to lean towards an evangelical, pentecostal kind of direction.
 That is, they place emphasis on God’s work today and divine intervention in everyday life, including miracles.
+Some of the churches even have names with the word”miracle” in the name.
 Sometimes I’m approached by Christians who attend these churches, who try to evangelise to me.
-I usually try to give them the same answer (that is, before saying “Oh, there’s my bus!” and running away): I tell them that I don’t believe in Christianity, partly because I think there is a lack of compelling evidence.
+I usually try to give them the same answer (that is, before shouting “Oh, there’s my bus!” and running away): I tell them that I don’t believe in Christianity, partly because I think there is a lack of compelling evidence.

 But seeing is believing.
 So instead of talk, Derren shows them that there is nothing supernatural about their experiences by replicating their experiences perfectly.
 In doing so, will he change any minds about miracles?
 I think so.